 In this diagram, time passes from left to right, so at any given time, the Universe is represented by a disk-shaped “slice” of the diagram.

 Our universe began about 13.81 billion years ago.
-(That we know this is a testimony to the power of science.
-It is truly an astonishing discovery and we are the first living people who have ever known this.)
+That we know this is a testimony to the power of science.
+It is truly an astonishing discovery and we are the first living people who have ever known this.
 Cosmology is speculative as to what happened before then, but competing ideas include that: 1) the universe emerged from nothingness, space and time were created in the big bang and thus there was no space or time before the big bang; 2) the universe resulted from the movement or collision of membranes (branes), as in string theory; 3) the universe goes through endless self-sustaining cycles where, in some models, the universe expands, contracts, and then bounces back again; and 4) that the universe grew from the death of a previous universe.
 The last three proposals all argue that the Big Bang was part of a much larger and older universe, or multiverse if you will, and thus not the literal beginning.
-(For a detailed discussion of these issues see my review of Jim Holt’s Why Does The World Exist?)
+(For a detailed discussion of these issues see my review of Jim Holt’s Why Does the World Exist?: An Existential Detective Story)